rodrigo-sntg/bio-interview-test/README.md

 - A solution that meets the above requirements.
 - The APIs implementation should be the closest to a production environment, and in the way you think it would be better implemented
 (As said before, if there is missing something, there is no problem).
-- You can use whatever you want (frameworks, etc), the mainly goal of this test is to check how you would combine two different results into one and how it will be properly displayed.
+- You can use whatever you want (frameworks, etc).
+The mainly goal of this test is to check how you would combine two different results into one and how it will be properly displayed.

 You can change any part of the code.
 In this case, add a comment saying why and what has been changed.